Frequently Asked Questions for MHSA Applicants

 What is a blended/hybrid program?

-The MHSA program provides students with a unique environment that combines four week-long, in-person On-Campus Intensives and five twelve-week virtual semesters.
+The MHSA program provides students with a unique environment that combines four weeklong in-person On-Campus Intensives and five 12-week virtual semesters.
 This flexible approach offers academic rigor, exceptional teaching, and connection to the Georgetown campus and overall learning community.
 The majority of coursework is offered in a virtual learning environment using web-based technologies to provide interaction with faculty and the cohort.

-Each semester includes two courses delivered in weekly real-time sessions via Zoom, typically scheduled for Tuesday and Thursday evenings from 7:00-9:00 p.m.
-EST. A third course consists of either self-paced learning activities or individual/group integrative seminars with opportunities for faculty interaction.
-The combination of in-person intensives, face-to-face virtual learning, and online collaboration provides students with a rich learning experience and the opportunity to develop and sustain personal and professional relationships with peers who bring a wide range of health care industry perspectives.
+Each semester includes two or three courses delivered in weekly real-time sessions via Zoom, typically scheduled for Tuesday, Wednesday, and Thursday evenings from 6:30–8:30 or 7:00–9:00 p.m.
+ET.
+Up to one course per semester may consist of self-paced learning activities or individual and group integrative seminars with opportunities for faculty interaction.
+This combination of in-person intensives, live virtual instruction, and online collaboration creates a rich learning experience and supports the development of meaningful personal and professional relationships among students with diverse health care industry perspectives.

 What are On-Campus Intensives and what is their purpose?